1. Design Goals and Key Roles

 This package provides specialized service implementations for running Aspectran as an independent background process (daemon) without a web server.
 The design goals of this package are as follows:

-• Session Functionality Support in Non-Web Environments: Optionally provides session management functionality to allow long-running applications like daemons to maintain state across multiple translate() calls.
+translate()methods, allowing translets to be called programmatically from within the code. - Session Functionality Support in Non-Web Environments: Optionally provides session management functionality to allow long-running applications like daemons to maintain state across multiple

 In conclusion, this package aims to enable the full utilization of Aspectran’s powerful features (AOP, DI, etc.) in UI-less server applications such as background tasks, batch processes, and message queue listeners.